ibm-cloud-docs/account/catalog-scans.md

 # Scanning software for vulnerabilities
 {: #scans}

-Before you install instances of software from the {{site.data.keyword.cloud}} catalog, you might want to complete a vulnerability assessment on the software.
+Before you install instances of software from the {{site.data.keyword.cloud}} catalog, you might want to complete a vulnerability assessment on the contents of the software and its associated images.
 By doing so, you can reduce the probability of security threats and unauthorized access of systems.
 {: shortdesc}

 1. Select the software from the catalog in the {{site.data.keyword.cloud_notm}} console.